morgenman/Computer-Science/Theory of Computation/Nondeterministic Finite Automata.md

 ![[Pasted image 20210915100049.png]]

 * NOTE: When a state has no transitions, if you have more inputs it will fail automatically

+## Example: the language of strings of length at least 2 that have a 1 in the second to last position